erumshabir/project/README.md

 2. Install Heroku on your machine: https://devcenter.heroku.com/articles/getting-started-with-python#set-up
 3. Clone this repository,
-or create your own repository that follows the same structure: i- Create your Notebook and put it in the notebooks folder ii-Add the dependencies needed for running your Notebook in the requirements.txt file iii-Edit the Procfile file by replacing notebooks/yourfilename.ipynb by the path to your Notebook iv-Commit everything
+or create your own repository that follows the same structure: i-  Create your Notebook and put it in the notebooks folder ii-  Add the dependencies needed for running your Notebook in the requirements.txt file iii- Edit the Procfile file by replacing notebooks/yourfilename.ipynb by the path to your Notebook iv-Commit everything
        -git add -A
        -git commit -m "My awesome app on Heroku!"

-4:Open anaconda prompt:
+4. Open anaconda prompt:
 write hreoku login and it will open heroku on browser write username and password and login it will show login in prompt

-5: Write heroku create to create project on heroku
+5. Write heroku create to create project on heroku

-6:Write git push heroku master for deployment
+6. Write git push heroku master for deployment

-7:When it done write heroku open it will open app on your browser.
+7. When it done write heroku open it will open app on your browser.